Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Explicit computations for the geodesic flow

 \subsection{Indicial roots for fiber bundles}

 After this study of the action on functions, we come back to the action on admissible vector bundles $\FibreL=\groupK\times_{\tau_\ell}V_\ell \to \groupK/\groupM\cong \Ss^d$.
 For the moment let us fix a cusp and drop the index $\ell$.
-Note that Definition~\ref{def:admissible_vector_bundle} does not assume that $\tau_\ell$ is an irreducible $\groupM$ representation.
-However, we can reduce the problem to the irreducible case: If $(\tau, V)$ decomposes into irreducible unitary representations $(\sigma_i,W_i)$, then
+Note that Definition~\ref{def:admissible_vector_bundle} does not assume that $\tau$ is an irreducible $\groupM$ representation.
+However, we can reduce the problem to the irreducible case: Consider the complexified representaion $(\tau, V_\C)$ which decomposes into irreducible unitary representations $(\sigma_i,W_i)$.
+We then get

 Furthermore, using the explicit form of $I(\mathbf{X}_b,\lambda)$ from \eqref{eq:indicical_op_for_admissible_lift} and the fact that according to Definition~\ref{def:admissible_vector_bundle} the nonscalar zero order term $A$ is $\groupM$ equivariant, we conclude that $I(\mathbf{X}_b,\lambda)$ preserves this splitting.
-Finally, we have to take into account that we do not want to study the operator acting on $L^2$ but rather on the anisotropic spaces $\mathsf{H}^{\mathscr{r}m_b}(\Ss^d,\FibreL)$.
+Finally, we have to take into account that we do not want to study the operator acting on $L^2$ but rather on the anisotropic spaces $\mathsf{H}^{\escapeparam m_b}(\Ss^d,\FibreL)$.
 Recall that the escape function is a purely scalar symbol.
 We can pick the quantization so that scalar symbols are mapped to operators that preserve the decomposition \eqref{eq:irreducible splitting} --- that is a lower order term condition.
 In particular, $I(\Op^b(e^{-rG_b}), \lambda)$ acts on $L^2(\Ss^d, \groupK\times_{\sigma_i} W_i)$ as a principally scalar operator.
-Thus we assume from now on that we have fixed a cusp and that $(\tau, V)$ is irreducible.
-By the irreducibility, the $\groupM$ equivariant term $A$ has to be scalar by Schur's Lemma and the indicial operator
+Thus we assume from now on that we have fixed a cusp and that $(\tau, V)$ is unitary and irreducible.
+Since it is irreducible, the $\groupM$ equivariant term $A$ has to be scalar by Schur's Lemma and the indicial operator